 - The Insomniac: The title 4.48 Psychosis was taken from the fact Sarah always awoke at that time in her depressed state.

-- Minimalism: Most of the plays are set in one room, if there is a setting, her last plays are up to interptation,the most challenging play is Cleansed where flowers grow from the set and rats carrying away limbs.
+- Minimalism: Most of the plays are set in one room, if there is a setting.
+Her last plays leave a lot to interpretation; the most challenging play is Cleansed, where flowers grow from the set and rats carry away limbs.

 - Nice Guy: Despite her dark subject matter, Sarah as a person was as a good friend to those that knew her.

-- The Nothing After Death: Sarah rejected religion after her childhood, Blasted has Ian continually says to Cate that there's nothing after death.
+- The Nothing After Death: Sarah was raised a Christian but rejected religion after her childhood; Blasted has Ian continually says to Cate that there's nothing after death.
 However after dying himself, a drop of rain brings him back to life.

-- No Name Given: While there is the nameless Solider in Blasted, then there is a nameless woman in Cleansed, then Crave the characters are reduced to single letters and 4.48 Psychosis there's no characters at all.
+- No Name Given: There is the nameless Soldier in Blasted, then there is a nameless woman in Cleansed, in Crave the characters are reduced to single letters, and in 4.48 Psychosis, there's no characters at all.

-- Politically Incorrect Villain: Ian is racist, insults the disabled and everything wrong he does.
-Then he rapes Cate who is everything his opposite, but boy does he get his comeuppances and he ends the play as a helpless man.
-Then there the skinhead Billy who is the main character in Skin, his worst act is spitting a half chewed banana at a Black man then beating another with a brick all to the beat of a toiling bell.
+- Politically Incorrect Villain: Ian is racist, insults the disabled and is generally a massive arsehole.
+Then he rapes Cate who is his total opposite, but boy does he get his comeuppance, and he ends the play as a totally helpless man, at her mercy.
+Then there the skinhead Billy who is the main character in Skin, his worst act is spitting a half-chewed banana at a Black man then beating another with a brick all to the beat of a toiling bell.

-- Rape as Drama: Blasted has two Ian does it to Cate then The Solider does it to Ian the later is seen.
+- Rape as Drama: Blasted has two: Ian does it to Cate, then the Soldier does it to Ian.

-- Sour Outside, Sad Inside: Ian in Blasted might be a scumbag but he regrets his behaviour saying that he has a son but he has disowned him and the sad side comes for good post eyeball.
-Also the characters in Crave and 4.48 Psychosis seem to use their behaviour as a deference.
+- Sour Outside, Sad Inside: Ian in Blasted might be a scumbag, but he regrets his behaviour, saying that he has a son but he has disowned him, and the sad side comes for good post-blinding.
+Also the characters in Crave and 4.48 Psychosis seem to use their behaviour as a defence.

-- Straw Critic: When Blasted opened the Critics were highly negative, Jack Tinker's review was highly harsh refusing to believe that there was anything redeemable in it's violent content note However Michael Billington who also wrote such a review, revisited the play and even wrote a letter to Sarah before her death to say sorry.
+- Straw Critic: When Blasted opened the Critics were highly negative- Jack Tinker's review was very harsh, refusing to believe that there was anything redeemable in it's violent content note However, Michael Billington, who also wrote such a review, revisited the play and even wrote a letter to Sarah before her death to say sorry.